APPALACHIAN COALFIELDS>WESTERN PA>>CLEARFIELD COALFIELD

 Nov.
 2023 image by author

 I asked the man mowing the grass at this fine home in Woodland if it was previously a house for the manager / superintendent of nearby coal mines?
-He said he didn't know.
+He said he didn't know but it was possible.

 Nov.
 2023 image by author